 You are Prakṛti, and I Purusha.

-How is Maha Shivaratri celebrated?
+How is Maha Shivratri celebrated?

 - Taking bath in the Ganges for purification of soul, mind, and body.
 Bathing of the Shiv Linga with the holy water of Ganges, then bathing with milk and honey.
-Lord Shiva loves bel patra (three leaves stalked in one) so every ritual added it to the puja.
+Lord Shiva loves bel Patra (three leaves stalked in one) so every ritual added it to the puja.

 - Offer fruits, flowers which are given to get long life and satisfaction of desires.

 - The lighting with Diya represents achieving more knowledge.

 - Offering betel leaves provide satisfaction full of great pleasures.